misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ---
-title: "Updating ASG Launch Templates with Lambda"
+title: "Updating Launch Templates with Lambda"
 date:  "2020-02-29"
 slug: "lambda-update-ami"
 description: "How many Lambda functions does it take to replace an AMI?"
 imageFluid:  "../images/vinyl-jukebox.jpg"
-tags: ["AWS"]
+tags: ["AWS", "DevOps"]
 ---

-Are you sick and tired of updating your AWS auto-scaling groups manually?
-This post may be for you.
+Are you sick and tired of manually updating your auto-scaling group launch templates?
+Are you fed-up with clicking around in the AWS console like a little monkey every time AWS releases a new AMI?

+## Lexicon

+As you probably know by now, Amazon loves their three-letter acronyms.

+This mini-tutorial touches on the following AWS services:

+* ALB - Application Load Balancer
+* AMI - Amazon Machine Image
+* ASG - Auto-Scaling Group
+* EC2 - Elastic Compute Cloud
+* ECS - Elastic Container Service
+* EFS - Elastic File System
+* IAM - Identity & Access Management
+* SNS - Simple Notification Service
+* SSM - Systems Manager

+## Background

-AWS frequently updates the Amazon Machine Image (AMI) for Elastic Container Service (ECS).
-The updates usually contain a newer version of the ECS agent as well as kernel updates, security updates, and other miscellaneous fixes.
-I love patches, but I don't like patching.
-Eventually, I got tired of clicking around in the console to update my Auto-Scaling Group (ASG) Launch Templates with the new AMI image ID.
+AWS frequently updates the machine images (AMIs) used for their compute instances.
+The updates usually contain kernel updates, security patches, and other miscellaneous fixes.
+This is nice because the new AMIs contain a roll-up of new software so you don't need to use other configuration-management software to update your instances.
+Even so, rolling the new AMI out to your fleet of EC2 instances can be a bit tedious.

+I run all of my applications in containers on ECS.
+The ECS instances in my cluster are just bare-bones, compute instances in an ASG.
+I think of them as a pool of resources (compute and memory).
+The only configuration I do is mount my EFS share at boot so my containers can mount directories as volumes.
+This mounting is accomplished by the `user-data` section of my launch template.

+When Amazon publishes new ECS-optimized AMIs, I need to update all ECS instances my cluster to this AMI.
+How do we do this without any manual work?

-I created a little Lambda function to take care up of the updates automatically.
+To make my life easier, I created a little Lambda function to take care of it.

-## Overview

-At 1 p.m. every day, the function checks a parameter which contains the latest-and-greatest ECS AMI ID.
-Then the function compares this AMI ID with the AMI ID in my ASG launch template.
-If the two values are different, the function updates the launch template with the new ID.
-It then sets the new version as the default version and deletes the `$Latest -1` version, so I can roll back if there are any breaking changes in the new AMI.

 My ASG is configured to remove instances older than 2 weeks and replace them with fresh instances.
 Thus, over time, all instances in my ASG will gradually be updated with the latest AMI.

 ## IAM role for Lambda

-As usual, my first step is to create an IAM role.
-If I don't do this at the beginning, I'll find that my script doesn't work and I'll start second-guessing my code.
-Looking at it from a permissions-first perspective also helps me think about how the pieces fit together.
+As usual, my first step when working with Lambda is to create an IAM policy and IAM role.
+If I don't perform this step at the beginning, I'll inevitably find that my function doesn't work and I'll start second-guessing my code, while the root cause is permissions.
+Approaching the problem with a security-first mindset also helps me think about how the pieces fit together.

 Below is the IAM role for this Lambda function.
-We allow getting a parameter with the latest launch template version, creating and deleting launch template versions and sending SNS notification updates.
+Very simple.
+We allow getting an SSM parameter with the latest launch template version, allow creating and deleting EC2 launch template versions and sending SNS notification updates.
 The resource names are made up for security reasons.

 ```json
 {